František Klácel: Natural Sciences and American Equality

 Klácel gradually moved away from patriotic societies, and began to publish less often.
 He became interested in natural sciences (he had been in charge of an experimental garden in the monastery) and undertook private teaching.
-His relationship with the new head of the monastery J. G. Mendel was not a harmonic one, and came to a head with allusions to compromising intimate relations, and this all supported his long-held dream to go the United States, whose social arrangement was regarded by him to be the realisation of his ideas on free life in equality.
+His relationship with the new head of the monastery J. G. Mendel was not a harmonious one, and came to a head with allusions to compromising intimate relations, and this all supported his long-held dream to go the United States, whose social arrangement was regarded by him to be the realisation of his ideas on free life in equality.
 In summer 1869 he departed.
 In Iowa City he published the journal Slovan amerikánský (American Slav), became involved with the free-thinker movement, and for the new Union of Free Thinkers he published the newssheet Hlas (Voice, 1872).
 He moved to Chicago with this journal, where he established another title – Svojan (Own Man).

 Although Klácel industriously translated, published and wrote a number of popular scientific handbooks, American reality did not meet with his imaginations and he fell into serious financial difficulties.
 Charitable events were organised in his support both in the US and in the Czech lands, but these did not have a long-term effect.
 Before his death, Klácel wrote a testament, which summed up his teachings.
 He died on 17 March 1882 in Belle Plaine, Iowa.
 He was buried in Belle Plaine, and at the Czech cemetery a monument was unveiled in his honour by his countrymen.